“Well, I have a business but I don’t really need a website. I have a Facebook page.”

 This is true for any product or industry, not necessarily only online sales or digital products.
 Be it a house, a car, a pair of shoes or finding a nice resort to spend your summer vacation, chances are you’re searching on Google before you do anything else.

 You can maximize the odds of showing up on Google by optimizing your website’s SEO, using the right keywords, and the right content strategy to make it happen.

-New York: the city that never sleeps, right?
-Well, let’s apply that to websites and marketing.
-Wouldn’t it be nice to have a salesperson working for you that never sleeps, never takes a day off, never asks for a raise and doesn’t mope about sunny vacations?
+New York City: the city that never sleeps, right?
+Well, let’s apply that to website design and inbound marketing.
+Wouldn’t it be nice to have a salesperson working for you that never slept, never took a day off, never asked for a raise and didn’t mope about missing sunny vacations?

 Unlike a brick-and-mortar business, which only operates between the hours of 9-5, your website can stay open to potential customers 24 hours per day, 7 days per week, 365 days per year.
 It’s true.
 Once you optimize your business website with the power of inbound marketing, you could be selling non-stop.
 All it takes is a shift in the way you think about selling in the 21st century.

 Company websites are more than a digital face for your business.
 They’re online lead generation and sales machines, lead magnets, and strong brand ambassadors — all while you’re sleeping.

 In 2018, 75 percent of people admitted to making judgments on a business’ credibility based on their company website design.
 You can be sure that online shoppers are judging yours, whether you have one.
 Or don’t.